 Please note: This e-book is digital.
 To have your books printed and shipped to you, please select the ‘Printing and Shipping’ add on before purchase.

 This Social Studies curriculum focuses on significant events and interactions between the various communities in Canada between the years of 1713 to 1800.
 Your student learner will engage in tactile and concrete learning activities, often including research assignments, writing activities, and media add-ons.
 This unit asks students to create a history project highlighting an individual, group, or community that was significant to Canadian history.
 The curriculum includes critical thinking and reflection skills.
-Student learners are engaged with full colour pages and interesting and varied activities, improving their understanding of the world around them while developing research, reflection, and fine motor skills.
+Student learners are engaged with full color pages and interesting and varied activities, improving their understanding of the world around them while developing research, reflection, and fine motor skills.

 In this 64-page unit, your student learner will study the following topics: